Kaniwani/kw-frontend/.github/ISSUE_TEMPLATE.md

 ## Steps to reproduce

-(Add link to a demo on https://jsfiddle.net or similar if possible)
+(Add link to a demo on https://codesandbox.io or similar if possible)

 # Versions

+- Node:
-- Node/Yarn:
+- NPM/Yarn:
 - Browser: